Skip to main content

 If Toy Story played on the fear of redundancy and replacement (Buzz is in effect the new baby, supplanting older brother Woody in Andy’s affections), Toy Story 2 allows the new kid to earn his spurs by showing he knows what family means.
 When Woody is kidnapped by a toy collector, it’s Buzz who leads the troops (in this case, Slinky Dog, Mr Potato Head, Bo-peep, T Rex and a wheezy penguin) to the rescue.
 Expertly balancing action, humour and emotion, this deepens our relationship with the first film’s characters and introduces a sassy newcomer in the form of cowgirl Jessie (Joan Cusack).
 It also features another killer Randy Newman song, When She Loved Me, performed by our own Sarah McLachlan.

-Mar 20: film to be preceded by a 20-minute talk on the Art of Voice Acting by Jason Deline
+Mar 20: Film will be preceded by a 20-minute talk on the Art of Voice Acting by Jason Deline

 Basically the first Toy Story but better: funnier, smarter, sweeter, more thrilling, and more emotional.